If you are familiar with the Wolfram Language, a natural thing to do is to write in the Mathics3 dialect of the Wolfram Language.

-We have a very crude one for packages that come distributed with the Mathics core, and they can be found in mathics/packages.
+We have a very crude one for packages that come distributed with the Mathics3 core, and they can be found in mathics/packages.

-For a list of built-in packages look at that directory or in the Mathics Packages Wiki page.
+For a list of built-in packages look at that directory or in the Mathics3 Packages Wiki page.

 Maybe you’d like to contribute a new package?
 Please do!
 Here is how…